areaDetector/areaDetector/_sources/ADCore/NDPluginCodec.rst.txt

 -  LZ4: The compression will be performed according to the LZ4 format.
 This is similar to the Blosc compressor with BloscShuffle=None but uses the native LZ4 library, rather than Blosc.
-   It is one of the compressors used on the ZeroMQ socket interface on the Eiger detector from Dectris.
+   It is one of the compressors used on the Stream interface on the Eiger and Pilatus4 detectors from Dectris.
    NDPluginCodec can thus be used to decompress this data.
+-  LZ4HDF5: The compression will be performed according to the LZ4 format in block.
+It supports a BlockSize parameter that controls the number of uncompressed bytes compressed in each block.
+   It is one of the compressors used on the Stream2 interface on the Eiger and Pilatus4 detectors from Dectris.
+   NDPluginCodec can thus be used to decompress this data.
 -  BSLZ4: The compression will be performed according to the Bitshuffle/LZ4 format.
 This is similar to the Blosc compressor with BloscShuffle=Bit but uses the native LZ4 library, rather than Blosc.
-   It is one of the compressors used on the ZeroMQ socket interface on the Eiger detector from Dectris.
+   It is one of the compressors used on the Stream and Stream2 interfaces on the Eiger and Pilatus4 detectors from Dectris.
    NDPluginCodec can thus be used to decompress this data.

 Note that BloscNumThreads controls the number of threads created from a single NDPluginCodec thread.
 The performance of all the